 At the World Livestock Auctioneer Championships in New Holland, Pennsylvania, contestants test their verbal skills and speed.
-The title of the film refers to a tongue-twister that the auctioneers must enunciate.
-Beyond the competition and an interview with the winner, Herzog also touches on the Amish population located in the area. —Thessaloniki International Film Festival
+Beyond the competition and an interview with the winner, Herzog also touches on the Amish population located in the area.

 Disclosure: I put on my winged Japanese headphones and lay down and closed my eyes and just listened to these hypnotic MCs.
 They're full-on mutants, every single one.
 Go try it, this is on instant streaming.

 un tour de force que cette improbable plongée dans un univers aussi loufoque qu'énigmatique...
 Le moindre des prétendants battrait aisément l'ensemble du wu-tang clan sur le terrain du flow.
 On en sort sonné par ces prouesses vocales, une virtuosité de l'inutile qui laisse interdit...

 A celebration of a dying art, or perhaps the human commitment to supreme impracticality.
 I love that this is a documentary subject in itself, perhaps a bit less enthused that so much time is spent on the actually auctioneering, which my novice ears find ridiculous and unpleasant.
 Herzog finds a nice visual contrast with the Amish communities, though their presence is a little baffling.